iicoats/Capstone_Level_1/README.md

 Added some content; broke buttons on home page, will ask for help in class.
 Working on content and styling during class.
 Asked Lewis for help with what I did earlier today.
 I cleaned up some styling.
 In the process, my scrolling text on index page broke.
 Tomorrow I am going to work on adding a card and come up with some more content for site.

+Day 6:  [12/16/23]
+added cards with text and photo to index and page2; worked on styling; now I am going to research hamburger menus

 Final Reflection
 (To be completed at the end of the week)